 - Eat regular meals - Remember that if you don't eat, neither does your baby.

 - Eat breakfast every day - Breakfast is an important meal to start off the day and if you skip breakfast you will probably not be able to make up those nutrients lost.

-- Eat healthy snacks between meals - Pregnant women need 2-3 extra Food Guide servings each day from a variety of food groups to support the extra energy and nutrients needed for pregnancy.
+- Eat healthy snacks between meals - Pregnant women in their second and third trimesters need 2-3 extra Food Guide servings each day from a variety of food groups to support the extra energy and nutrients needed for pregnancy.
 Follow your appetite.
 When you are hungry between meals choose healthy foods such as yogurt, fruit, vegetables, homemade bran or oatmeal muffins, whole grain crackers with cheese, nuts, etc. Healthy snacks are a great way to meet your extra nutrient needs.

 - Take a prenatal vitamin every day - Remember a prenatal vitamin does not reduce or replace healthy eating.
 It will help you get the extra vitamins and minerals you need while you are pregnant.

 Folic acid/folate is an important vitamin to include in your eating habits before you are pregnant and during early pregnancy.
 Folate (found in food) or folic acid (in pill form) is a B vitamin that has been proven to help decrease the risk of neural tube defects (NTDs).

 NTDs are birth defects that occur when the neural tube fails to close properly during the early weeks of pregnancy, resulting in abnormalities of a baby's spine, brain or skull such as spina bifida.
 This means that most women find out they are pregnant after the neural tube already forms, which is why supplementation is important before finding out about a pregnancy.